Coventry University Students' Union

 Coventry University Students’ Union (CUSU) is an active, student-led organisation that engages with, empowers and represents the diverse student population of Coventry University and CU Coventry.
 CUSU is governed by the Student Council, which is elected by students.
 All students are encouraged to use the services and get involved.

 As soon as you enrol at CU Coventry you automatically become a member of the Student's Union.
-Please find below a list of services provided.
+You can find the following services available to you at CUSU.

 Offering free, independent and confidential advice on issues including debt, housing problems and benefits, the centre also provides personal representation for complaints and disciplinary hearings in the University.
 Find out more.